 KVCC’s Harold Alfond Campus takes shape

 Kennebec Valley Community College (KVCC) has begun the largest expansion in its 45-year history with the opening of a second campus in Hinckley, Maine.

-Thanks to a $10.85 million gift from the Harold Alfond Foundation, KVCC has acquired the central campus of the former Good Will-Hinckley(GWH) School, which encompasses approximately 600 acres of land and more than a dozen facilities including an academic building, modern recreation center, and farm.
+Thanks to a $10.85 million gift from the Harold Alfond Foundation, KVCC three years ago acquired the central campus of the former Good Will-Hinckley(GWH) School.
+The property encompasses approximately 600 acres of land and more than a dozen facilities including an academic building, modern recreation center, and a 120-acre farm.

 The property includes a mix of fields, woods, and wetlands on the west side of U.S. Route 201 roughly bounded to the south by Green Road and to the north by Martin Stream.
 The parcel also includes frontage on the Kennebec River to the east of 201.

-While much remains to be decided through the master planning process, proposed development in the near-term includes:
+While much remains to be decided, other proposed development in the near term includes: